tami5/denv/README.md

 ## Milestones

+- Pkg Module
+  - [X] adds, removes, and updates pkg for aur and brew.
+  - [ ] accepts a map instead of pkg name for later processing and logic.
+  - [ ] supports language-specific package managers e.g. NPM.

+- Dep Module
-- [X] adds, removes and updates pkgs.
+  - [X] adds, removes, and updates deps.
+  - [ ] build and process build scripts for deps.
+  - [ ] support other host than github.

+- Profile Module
+  - [ ] adds, removes, and updates profiles.

+- Logging and info Module
   - [X] basic logging on pkgs/deps/profiles actions.
+  - [ ] Log an array sorted by date
-- [ ] adds, removes, updates, and build deps.
+  - [ ] Print a table of pkg/dep/profiles installed.
-- [ ] adds, removes, and updates profiles.
+  - [ ] Print a table of pkg/dep not registered in profiles.

+- Conf Module
+  - [ ] Create a module for operation specific to configuration.
+  - [ ] Use recently changed denv configuration file as opposed to first non-nil path.
-- [ ] prints colorful summary of current state
+  - [ ] Use config file from URL

 ## Notes